MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

  - [ ]  16.
 The Merchant must have a way for the user to manage and stop subscription if the merchant is using `cancel-redirect`.
 This should result in a timely update of the MobilePay Agreement.
  - [ ]  17.
 Follow the [external_id recommendations](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#externalid-payment)
  - [ ]  18.
 Correctly handle callbacks from MobilePay, both for successful and unsuccessful payments.
+ - [ ]  19.
+Implement GET Status calls so you always know the status of the payments, in case you have issues with retrieving callbacks.
  - [ ]  20.
 Follow [our reconciliation guideline](https://mobilepaydev.github.io/MobilePay-Subscriptions/payments#subscription-payments_reconciliation)